vinaynb/vinaybhinde.in/about/index.md

 I still work at [Avesta Technologies](http://avestatechnologies.com) as a Senior Software Engineer.

-My role currently involves more of architecting/setting up things and mentoring junior devs, but I am still involved in the day to day coding.
+My role currently involves more of architecting/setting up things and mentoring junior devs, but I am still involved in the day to day coding in various capacities.

 I am currently looking out for speaking opportunities.